• Barry

 Bryn is currently pursuing a Master’s in Geography and Environmental Studies at Stellenbosch University, focusing on sedimentary catchment-wetland connectivity and sustainable sediment management in the Overberg region of Western Cape Province, South Africa.
 His academic journey emphasizes understanding landscape-shaping processes, particularly those related to fluvial geomorphology.
 As a member of the Conservation and Sustainable Development team at Anchor, Bryn brings a passion for sustainable sediment management, a deep understanding of the interactions between fluvial systems and their surrounding environments, and a strong interest in Geographic Information Systems (GIS).
 Committed to applying his research and insights, he aims to develop and implement sustainable practices that benefit both the environment and the communities that depend on it.

-Marine and estuarine ecology; Benthic invertebrate biology and taxonomy; Biodiversity assessment
+Biodiversity and conservation biology; Benthic invertebrate biology and taxonomy; Plankton ID; Skipper

 • Duke_colour